 Alabama White BBQ Sauce is a tangy, spicy mayo-based sauce.
-A creamy white sauce with vinegar and horseradish is perfect for grilling, ready in 5 minutes!
+A creamy topping that’s perfect for your favorite grilled meats.
+Try it today!

 If you are looking for a change from sweet, tomato-based Homemade BBQ Sauce, this tangy and peppery Sauce Recipe is just what you need!